Football Football

 One of the biggest tournaments in the darts calendar, Premier League Darts is a true institution.
 But if you’re getting to grips with Premier League Darts rules for the first time, there’s plenty of learn.
 Who takes part?
 When and where are the matches played?
 What is the format?
 And how much do you get for winning?

-Our ‘What is Premier League Darts?’ tournament guide is here to help explain it all.
+If you’re asking ‘what is the darts Premier League?’, our tournament guide is here to help explain it all.

 Premier League Darts is an annual PDC tournament that was founded in 2005.
 It is not one of the seven ranked majors, but is one of six non-ranking television tournaments, and it’s become one of the biggest fixtures on the calendar.